Fiona-T/world-happiness-data/README.md

 ### Flow Chart
 [View the flowchart here](docs/flowchart.pdf), showing the steps that run in the application, how the user can move through the application and the user options at each stage.

+The application is split into different 'paths' or sections.
+Each section is a path that the user can link into from a different section of the application, when they are presented with options.
+(Except for the `one_score_path()` which is not selected by the user, but determined by their choice of country - there are five countries in the dataset where the happiness score is only recorded for one year.)
+At the end of each section the user is presented with options, and put onto the new relevant path (or exit the application), based on their choice.

 ## Features
 ---
 ### Existing Features